gifboard/gifboard/README.md

 3. **From other keyboards**, look for the **Switching Icon** (varies by device and Android version):
     - **Globe icon** (🌐): Often found on the keyboard next to the spacebar.
     - **Keyboard icon** (⌨️): Usually in the navigation bar.
-    - **Long-press Spacebar**: Many devices allow you to switch by long-pressing the spacebar.
+    - **Long-press Spacebar**: Some devices allow you to switch by long-pressing the spacebar.
 4. Select **GifBoard** from the keyboard picker to use GIFs, then use the exit button to return to typing.

 ## Screenshots